Your credit card minimum payment is the amount that you must pay to keep your account in good standing.

 Once you know how your card issuer determines your monthly payment, you can head to the Government of Canada's credit card payment calculator and enter your balance.
 Select your card's interest rate and hit the calculate button at the bottom.

-- Flat percentage: Usually, issuers charge between 2% and 5%, so if you have a $1,000 balance and the issuer uses a 3% flat percentage, your minimum payment would be $30.
+- Percentage of your balance: Usually, issuers charge between 2% and 5%, so if you have a $2,000 balance and the issuer uses a 3% flat percentage, your minimum payment would be $60.

 Here's what happens if you only make the minimum payment

-Let’s look at an example: Suppose you have $4,000 of debt on a credit card with a common 20.99% interest rate.
-Your minimum payment is 3% of the balance or $10, whichever is higher.
+Let's look at an example: Suppose you have $4,000 of debt on a credit card with a common 20.99% interest rate.
+Your minimum payment is 3% of the balance.
 We used the same government calculator to play out the different scenarios based on various monthly payments.

 | Minimum payment | Minimum plus $50 | Fixed $250 | |